CastielWong/Laboratory/Terraform/README.md

 To keep credential secure, it's highly recommended to have a file ending with ".tfvars" and have it in gitignore.
 Normally, Terraform would check ".tfvars" file to retrieve actual values, then parse them into any ".tf" file needed.

+### Datasource

+- For certain providers, Terraform provides datasources
+- Datasources provides with dynamic information
+    - a lot of data is available by AWS in a structured format using AWS API
+    - Terraform exposes this information using data sources

+## State

+- Terraform keeps the remote state of the infrastructure
+- Terraform stores it in a file called __terraform.tfstate__
+- there is also a backup of previous state in __terraform.tfstate.backup__
+- when `terraform apply` is ran, a new __terraform.tfstate__ and backup is written
+- the state can be saved remote by using the backend functionality
+- the default is a local backend
+- using a remote store for the state will ensure that the team always has the latest version of the state

 ## Reference